-Letters of Accommodation are used to inform your professors, instructors, and/or Program Administrators about your learning needs and to verify your need for accommodations.
+Letters of Accommodation are used to inform your professors, instructors, and/or Program Administrators about your learning needs and to verify your need for need for classroom related accommodations.
 For students in professional faculties, such as the Faculty of Applied Science & Engineering and the Faculty of Kinesiology & Physical Education, you may need to provide Letters of Accommodation to your Academic Advisor and/or Registrar.

 We encourage you to activate your accommodations by communicating directly with your professors or instructors with the support of your Letter of Accommodation.
-If/when your instructor's contact information is available, we strongly advise you to share your Letter of Accommodation with them several weeks before the start of the semester if there are specific accommodations that they will need to have in place to support you for the first day of class.
-If you would prefer, an Accessibility Advisor can speak to your instructor on your behalf - please let us know.
+If/when your instructor's contact information is available, we strongly advise you to share your Letter of Accommodation with them several weeks (ideally 4-6 business weeks) before the start of the semester if there are specific accommodations that they will need to have in place to support you for the first day of class.
+If you would prefer, an Accessibility Advisor can speak to your instructor on your behalf please let us know.